Scattering and absorption of ultracold atoms by nanotubes: Introduction

 In this paper, we study how cold atoms are either elastically scattered from, or absorbed by, a nanotube.
-We begin by calculating the Casimir-Polder potentials for conducting and insulating tubes and then use these potentials to study the likelihood of elastic scattering by considering quantum reflection probabilities.
-We then perform dynamical simulations of a Bose-Einstein condensate (BEC) interacting with a nanotube to determine the rate at which atoms are lost due to inelastic scattering.
-Finally, we consider how an oscillating nanotube can affect the condensate fraction of a cold atom cloud when the two are overlapped, again by performing time-dependent simulations.
+We consider both thermal clouds and Bose-Einstein condensates.
+In particular, we explore whether and when physical effects such as quantum reflection, interatomic interactions and thermal tube vibrations are important to loss rates from cold atom clouds.
+We begin by calculating the Casimir-Polder (CP) potentials \cite{footnotenamingcon} for conducting and insulating tubes in Section 2.
+We find that the calculated potentials do not match those seen in experiment and discuss reasons for this.
+Quantum reflection may play a role here, so in Section 3 we use the potentials to study the likelihood of elastic scattering by calculating quantum reflection probabilities for a range of incident velocities.
+We then look at the role of interatomic interactions by performing dynamical simulations of a Bose-Einstein condensate (BEC) interacting with a nanotube in Section 4, to determine the rate at which atoms are lost due to inelastic scattering.
+We find that interatomic interactions increase the loss rates, but that the potential strength has little effect on loss rates in this case.
+Finally, in Section 5, we consider how an oscillating nanotube can affect the loss rates and the condensate fraction of a cold atom cloud when the two are overlapped, again by performing time-dependent simulations.